The Brabant village Oisterwijk and Operation Market-Garden

 J. Hartnell-Beavis final flight

 J. Hartnell-Beavis wrote a book about his career after the war, his last flight with

-Halifax-II, JD207 and his captivity in Dalag Luft III, a allied prisoner camp in
+Halifax-II JD207 and his captivity in Dalag Luft III, an Allied prisoner camp in

 Germany.
-The following is extracted by me from this book:
+The following is extracted from this book:

 ‘By making some phone calls I was able to collect my entire crew for this mission